baotramduong/Portfolio_Project_Multivariate_Linear_Regression_King_County_Housing/README.md

 6. Removing outliers that are more than 3 standard deviation away from the mean
 7. Checking for and dealing with multicollinearity with heatmap
 8. Select potential features for modeling
-9. Normalizing the continuous
+9. Normalizing the continuous variables
-10. One hot encoding categorical data
+10. One hot encoding categorical variables

 ## Part II: Machine Learning